 3.2 Statewide Training, Education, and Research

-- (a) Mental Health, Alcohol and Other Drugs Training, Education, and Research

-This clause does not apply to this HHS.

-- (b) Clinical Skills Development Service

-(c) Child Health Programs
+- (a) Mental Health, Alcohol and Other Drugs Training, Education, and Research This clause does not apply to this HHS. - (b) Clinical Skills Development ServiceThis clause does not apply to this HHS. - (c) Child Health Programs